-The sale of certain lodging properties could result in significant tax liabilities unless we are able to defer the taxable gain through like-kind exchanges under Section 1031 of the IRC ("1031 Exchanges").
+The sale of certain properties could result in significant tax liabilities unless we are able to offset taxable gains through tax planning strategies under the IRC including the use of net operating loss carryforwards ("NOLs") or like-kind exchanges under Section 1031 of the IRC ("1031 Exchanges").

-From time to time, we structure asset sales for possible inclusion in like-kind exchanges within the meaning of Section 1031 of the IRC.
-The ability to complete a like-kind exchange depends on many factors, including, among others, identifying and acquiring suitable replacement property within limited time periods, and the ownership structure of the properties being sold and acquired.
-Therefore, we are not always able to sell an asset as part of a like-kind exchange.
-When successful, a like-kind exchange enables us to defer the taxable gain on the asset sold.
-Our inability to defer the taxable gain resulting from the sales of certain lodging properties, could adversely affect our consolidated financial position, results of operations, and cash flows or the market price of our stock.
-Moreover, Section 1031 Exchanges now only apply to real property and do not apply to any related personal property transferred with the real property.
-As a result, any appreciated personal property that is transferred in connection with a Section 1031 Exchange of real property will cause gain to be recognized, and such gain is generally treated as non-qualifying income for the REIT 95% and 75% gross income tests.
+If we generate capital gains on property sales, we may be subject to significant tax liabilities unless we have NOLs available to offset these capital gains (at December 31, 2024, our TRSs had federal net operating losses of \$48.8 million which are not subject to expiration and state net operating losses of \$33.6 million, which expire beginning in 2025).
+These NOLs may be available to offset capital gains from future property sales.
+However, there can be no assurance that we will continue to have NOLs or NOLs in sufficient amount in the future to offset capital gains on property sales, if and when they occur.
+We may also be able to defer capital gains on property sales with 1031 Exchanges.
+The ability to complete 1031 Exchanges depends on many factors, including, among others, identifying and acquiring suitable replacement property within limited time periods, and the ownership structure of the properties being sold and acquired.
+Therefore, we are not always able to sell an asset as part of a like-kind exchange enables us to defer the taxable gain on the asset sold.
+Moreover, 1031 Exchanges now only apply to real property that is transferred in connection with 1031 Exchanges of real property will cause gain to be recognized, and such gain is generally treated as non-qualifying income for the REIT 95% and 75% gross income tests.
 Any such non-qualifying income could have an adverse effect on our REIT status.
+Our inability to defer taxable gains from property sales using available tax planning strategies under the IRC could adversely affect our consolidated financial position, results of operations, and cash flows, or the market price of our stock.